AeromodellingClubIITB/Aerial-Robotics/week_1/README.md

 Upload your submission [here](https://forms.gle/ngcNBxLek5DhcF9a8) </br>

 #### [Assignment Solution](https://github.com/AeromodellingClubIITB/Aerial-Robotics/tree/main/week_1/Week1_Solution)
-Have a look at solutions
+Have a look at assignment solutions.
 Incase any queries, if you don't understand anything,feel free to ask in whatsapp group </br>
 ***See you in Week 2!***